December 19, 2020

 I love these because the blondie itself is cosy with the gingerbread flavours and then packed full of white chocolate chunks.
 You can always swap the chocolate to what you prefer instead, but I also like to use white chocolate chunks in blondies!

 As blondies can be a little hard to bake sometimes, I just like to say to STICK TO THE INGREDIENTS, don’t over beat, and then just try and have faith!
 I bake the blondies until there is a slight wobble in the middle.
-Then, I let the blondies cool, and if you want, you can whack the tin the fridge.
+Then, I let the blondies cool and whack the tin the fridge.

 Putting blondies and brownies in the fridge can create a beautiful fudgey texture and also help them set – don’t get me wrong, if they are over baked it won’t help, but even then you don’t want to waste them!
 Over baked blondies go very well with custard.
 YUM!